Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Priest Of Osybus (VRGR).md

 - !!int "18"
 - !!int "17"
 - !!int "11"
-"speed": "walk 30 ft."
+"speed": "30 ft."
 "saves":
-  "Charisma": !!int "3"
+  "Charisma": "+3"
-  "Wisdom": !!int "6"
+  "Wisdom": "+6"
-  "Intelligence": !!int "7"
+  "Intelligence": "+7"
 "condition_immunities": "frightened"
 "senses": "darkvision 120 ft., passive Perception 13" "languages": "any three languages"
 "cr": "6"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the priest drops to 0 hit points, roll on the Boons of Undeath table\
+- "desc": "If the priest drops to 0 hit points, roll on the Boons of Undeath table\
     \ for the boon the priest receives.
 The priest dies if it receives a boon it already\
     \ has.
 If it receives a new boon, it revives at the start of its next turn with\
     \ half its hit points restored, and its creature type is now Undead.\n\nTo prevent\